 Modules may change from time to time; an indicative list is shown below.

-* Design and Production for Publishing explores the role of the design and production department in the publishing process.
-It looks closely at current working practices in areas such as design and typography, project management, the evaluation and selection of appropriate media platforms, the buying of raw materials and manufacturing processes, and the use of external resources.
+- Design and Production for Publishing explores the digital aspects of design and production in the publishing process.
+It looks closely at current working practices in areas such as content design and typography, project management, the evaluation and selection of appropriate media platforms, the buying of raw materials and manufacturing processes, and the use of external resources.

-* Marketing Management for Publishing provides a systematic examination of the key concepts and disciplines of marketing and their relationship and relevance to the products of publishing.
-It includes coverage of the marketing mix, consumer behaviour, segmentation, targeting and positioning, and elements of market research.
+- Marketing Management for Publishing provides a systematic examination of the key concepts and disciplines of marketing and their relationship and relevance to the products of publishing.
+It includes coverage of the marketing mix, consumer behaviour, segmentation, targeting and positioning, and elements of market research including SEO.

-* Digital Media Publishing offers an examination of forms of web publishing with particular reference to standards of mark-up and accessibility.
+- Digital Media Publishing offers an examination of forms of digital publishing with particular reference to epub and apps including standards of mark-up and accessibility.
 It provides an opportunity for the practical investigation of the strategies to publish digital media.
-Emphasis is placed on keeping content separate from presentation through semantic markup and the use of XML, AJAX and various web server technologies.
+Emphasis is placed on keeping content separate from presentation through semantic markup and the use of XML and various web server technologies.